Background pattern

 Other medicines, vaccines, and Steqeyma

-• If you have been vaccinated recently or are to receive a vaccine.
-Certain types of vaccines (live vaccines) should not be administered while using Steqeyma.
+• If you have been vaccinated recently or are going to receive a vaccine.
+Certain types of vaccines (live vaccines) should not be given while using Steqeyma.

 • If you received Steqeyma during pregnancy, inform your baby's doctor about your treatment with Steqeyma before your baby receives any vaccine, including live vaccines, such as the BCG vaccine (used to prevent tuberculosis).
 Live vaccines are not recommended for your baby in the first six months after birth if you received Steqeyma during pregnancy, unless your baby's doctor recommends otherwise.